 The best way to protect your hair is to take good care of it.
 Eat a balanced diet, practise good haircare, and see a hair loss specialist who can help you manage the condition.
 Keeping the rest of your hair healthy may help you conceal thinning hair and hide your bald patches more easily.
 This can also ensure your hair is thick and healthy when it regrows.

-Treating alopecia areata is traditionally time-consuming and difficult.
-Because each patient’s prognosis and condition trajectory is so unpredictable, there’s no obvious treatment plan to follow.
+Treating alopecia areata is traditionally time-consuming and difficult because each patient’s prognosis and condition trajectory is so unpredictable, there’s no obvious treatment plan to follow.
 Up to 50% of patients recover with no treatment at all, so some doctors recommend waiting to see if your hair regrows spontaneously .

 However, the medical community is becoming more proactive in establishing successful treatments for AA.
 In June 2022, the US Food and Drug Administration approved the JAK inhibitor Olumiant as the first systemic treatment for alopecia areata .
 The drug can now be used to treat severe forms of the condition in the US.
 The drug is around 30% effective, making this a breakthrough treatment for severe AA sufferers.
+Pfizer is also developing an alopecia drug known as ritlecitinib.

 While Olumiant has yet to be approved for treatment of AA in the UK, there are other treatments available .
 These include:

-Your doctor may also prescribe a combination of these treatments depending on the severity and extent of your hair loss.
+To treat alopecia areata, your doctor may also prescribe a combination of these treatments depending on the severity and extent of your hair loss.

 Because AA doesn’t directly impact your overall health, you can’t usually get treatment on the NHS.
 However, if your condition is triggered by an underlying problem such as asthma, your NHS doctor can treat this.
 Addressing the underlying problem may help reduce your AA symptoms.